Toast

 Overview

 This section only refers to using the raw component variation.
-Often times, Toasts are generated in a global context programatically, like showing a success message after saving a form.
+Oftentimes, Toasts are generated in a global context programmatically, like showing a success message after saving a form.
 That functionality is covered under the composable docs here

 The component variation is shown by using the v-model like so